YouTube AI Age Verification 2025: How It Works & Privacy

 Introduction

 Have you ever logged onto YouTube and wondered if the platform really knows your age?
-YouTube has introduced an AI-based age verification system that estimates users’ ages using behavior, not just the birthdate entered.
+YouTube has introduced an AI based age verification system that estimates users’ ages using behaviour, not just the birthdate entered.
 The goal is to protect teens, but it raises questions about privacy, accuracy, and user trust.

 As someone with over a decade in tech, I’ve seen how new systems can both improve safety and spark controversy.
 In this article, we’ll explore how YouTube’s AI age verification works, compare global rules, and discuss what the future may hold.